vmware/kube-fluentd-operator/README.md

   </match>
 </label>

-# at this point, foo and bar's logs are being handled by the @blackhole chain,
+# at this point, foo and bar's logs are being handled in the @blackhole chain,
 # the rest are still available for processing
 <match **>
   @type ..
-  # destination X
 </match>
 ```